 Holiday Refuse/Recycling Collection

-Due to the Thanksgiving holiday closure, the Streets Division will collect refuse and recycling from those who have a regularly scheduled Wednesday and Thursday collection on Wednesday, November 22.
-Madison residents who would have had their refuse and/or recycling collected on Thursday, November 23 should instead place their cart(s) to the curb for pickup by 7am on November 22.
-Madison residents in the Wednesday collection district should have their carts out by 7am on November 22 as per their usual schedule.
+Madison residents who normally have a Wednesday and Thursday refuse and recycling collection should place their collection carts to the curb for pickup by 7am on Wednesday, November 21.
+Residents should consult their collection schedule calendars to determine if their recyclables are scheduled for collection.

-Directions for Residents with a Friday and Monday Refuse/Recycling Collection Day
+Residents within these collection districts are reminded to be sure that their carts are curbside prior to 7am.
+Carts set out late may not be collected until their next scheduled pickup day.

-Due to the Thanksgiving holiday closure, the Streets Division will collect refuse and recycling from those who have a regularly scheduled Friday and Monday collection on Monday, November 27.
-Madison residents who would have had their refuse and/or recycling collected on Friday, November 24 should instead place their cart(s) to the curb for pickup by 7am on November 27.
-Residents within the Friday district are reminded that they will also receive their regularly scheduled Friday collection of their refuse and recycling on Friday, December 1.
-Madison residents in the Monday collection district should have their carts out by 7am on November 27 as per their usual schedule.
+Directions for Residents with a Friday and Monday Refuse/Recycling Collection Day: On Monday, November 26, the Streets Division will collect refuse and recycling from those who have a regularly scheduled Friday and Monday collection.

-Residents should consult their collection schedule calendars to determine if their recyclables are scheduled for pick up.
+Madison residents who normally have a Friday and Monday refuse and recycling collection should place their collection carts to the curb for pickup by 7am on Monday, November 26.
+Residents should consult their collection schedule calendars to determine if their recyclables are scheduled for collection.

-Residents within these collection districts are reminded to be sure that their carts are curbside prior to 7am to ensure collection.
-Carts set out late may not be collected until their next scheduled collection day.
+Residents within these collection districts are reminded to be sure that their carts are curbside prior to 7am.
+Carts set out late may not be collected until their next scheduled pickup day.

 The sites are located at 1501 W. Badger Rd. on the southwest side and 4602 Sycamore Ave. on the east side.
 There is a yard waste only drop-off site located on the far west side at 402 South Point Rd.

-All three drop-off sites are currently open 8:30am to 4:30pm seven days a week and until 8:00pm on Tuesdays and Thursdays.
-These hours will remain in effect at all three locations until 4:30pm on Sunday, December 3.
+All three drop-off sites regular hours are 8:30am to 4:30pm seven days a week and until 8:00pm on Tuesdays and Thursdays.
+Those hours will remain in effect at all three locations until 4:30pm on Sunday, December 2.

 Additional Information Regarding Holiday Collections